Maarc/csa/doc/CSA-UserManual.md

 [https://github.com/maarc/csa/releases](https://github.com/maarc/csa/releases)

 There is no real installation process.
-It is just a matter of deciding on a home directory can copying the files in the `csa` distribution to that directory.
+It is just a matter of deciding on a home directory and copying the files in the `csa` distribution to that directory.

 ### Setting up environment